-Figure 2 shows a block diagram of the input multiplexer on the ADS8341.
-The differential input of the converter is derived from one of the four inputs in reference to the COM pin or two of the four inputs.
+See Figure 2 for a block diagram of the input multiplexer on the ADS8344.
+The differential input of the converter is derived from one of the eight inputs in reference to the COM pin, or four of the eight inputs.
 Table I and Table II show the relationship between the A2, A1, A0, and SGL/DIF control bits and the configuration of the analog multiplexer.
-The control bits are provided serially via the DIN pin, see the Digital Interface section of this data sheet for more details.
+The control bits are provided serially via the $D{IN}$ pin (see the Digital Interface section of this data sheet for more details).

-When the converter enters the hold mode, the voltage difference between the +IN and -IN inputs, as shown in Figure 2, is captured on the internal capacitor array.
+When the converter enters the hold mode, the voltage difference between the +IN and -IN inputs is captured on the internal capacitor array (see Figure 2).
 The voltage on the -IN input is limited between -0.2V and 1.25V, allowing the input to reject small signals that are common to both the +IN and -IN input.
-The +IN input has a range of -0.2V to $+V{CC}+0.2V$ .
+The +IN input has a range of -0.2V to $+V{CC} + 0.2V$ .